jrmusan/Magic-Mirror/README.md

 npm run api:install
 ```

-To start the server, at the root of the project run:
+To start the server, at the root of the project run: (This is all that's needed for all subsequent runs)

 ```
 npm run start
 ```

 Navigate in web browser to the given localhost specified in terminal